 But is there any basis to the tale of a farmer disappearing into thin air?
 Well, maybe.
 Joe Mulhattan was a drummer—traveling salesman—who traveled all across the country.
 He would hear a story from locals, then after a few drinks, would spin it into a yarn that even a master of humbug such as P. T. Barnum would be amazed at.

 Researchers have tried to track down David Lang and verify the story, alas with no success.
 They therefore deemed it a complete hoax; census records prove there was no such person as David Lang or any Lang family in Sumner County, Tennessee in the 1880’s.
-True enough; but pouring through the county archives, I checked the tax rolls for that period and found a notation for a man named LONG with the notation in parenthesis (Lang); apparently the Yankee drummer’s ears heard the name pronounced one way, although it was written another.
+True enough; but pouring through the county archives, I fact-checked the tax rolls for that period and found a notation for a man named LONG with the notation in parenthesis (Lang); apparently the Yankee drummer’s ears heard the name pronounced one way, although it was written another.
 There were no Lang’s near Gallatin in the 1880’s but several families of Longs.

 In the decades since Mulhattan spun his yarn and Ambrose Bierce turned it into a classic tale of the Unknown, the story has not only grown in the telling and re-telling but inspired an opera based on the Uncanny Occurrence in Sumner County, Tennessee.

 So, did a man go walking across a field in rural Sumner County one summer day and disappear into thin air?
 Like I said: well, maybe.